Dorset's Weekly Wonders

 Thomas Hardy statue, Dorchester

 Thomas Hardy sits permanently, wearing a slightly gloomy expression and with his hat and a book on his lap, on a tree stump at Top o’ Town where four roads meet.
 On the plinth are inscribed simply his name and dates, 1840-1928.
-The great novelist and poet is inextricably linked
+The great novelist and poet is inextricably

 John Newth 13 Mar 2026